qasqot79/alx-system_engineering-devops/0x1A-application_server/README.md

 Application server
 This was the application deployment project for our AirBnB clone.
-In this project, I configured Nginx on the web servers provided me by Holberton School to serve a WSGI Flask app running through Gunicorn.
-Additionally, I set up an Upstart script to keep the applicatio
+In this project, I configured Nginx on the web servers

 Tasks 📃
 0. Set up development with Python